agcdtmr/2-wk-sprint-mini-project-for-junior-cloud-devops-engineer/README.md

 Working on a mini project within a week can be a great way to dive into cloud DevOps!
 Here's a plan for a one-week sprint involving AWS, Terraform, and GitLab CI/CD:

 ### Prerequisites:

 - AWS Account: Set up an AWS account if you haven't already.
 - GitLab Account: Sign up for a GitLab account.
 - Install Terraform: Install Terraform on your local machine.
 - Configure AWS CLI: Set up AWS CLI on your local machine to authenticate with AWS.
+- Docker: Transform the API into a Docker container for deployment.

 | **Day**     | **Tasks**                                                                                      |